silnrsi/ftml/README.md

 * All the attributes of an element shall be on the same line as the tag and be listed in alphabetical order of attribute name.
 Exception: in the XML initial [processing instructions](http://www.w3.org/TR/WD-xml-961114.html#sec2.5) the conventional order will be used.
 * Inline elements start and end on the same line as their parent and immediately adjacent to any sibling text children.
 The following are designated as inline elements:
     * **em**
 * With the exception of inline elements:
     * Indentation of child elements is 2 spaces and child elements start on the following line after the opening parent element.
 The closing tag for the parent is on a line after the last child element with the same indentation as the opening tag.
-   * Child elements are sorted by tag.
+    * Child elements are sorted by tag, according to the order listed in this document.
     * In the cases where multiple elements of the same tag may exist:
          * The **style** elements are sorted by their name attribute
          * The order of all others, including **testgroup** and **test** elements, and any unrecognized elements within the head element, is preserved
 * There are no blank lines between elements.
 * text children occur immediately following the parent element.
 The closing tag immediately follows the last character of the text.
 * Text is stored in UTF-8 with no entities other than as required by xml (i.e. `<` and & are stored as entities in text, and `>`, `&` and `"` are stored as entities in attributes).